Digital Image Correlation (DIC) for vibration analysis

 Vibration tests on two axes (axis 1 and axis 2) and for two resonance modes (frequencies f1 and f2, respectively) are performed on a pressurized cylinder in order to measure the maximum deflection of the structure, and to ensure the validity of the corresponding numerical model.
 Such tests are expensive and the levels recommended by the validation standards are severe and can cause damage to the tested structures when they are brought to failure.

 Vibration monitoring by stereo-DIC measurement

-The vibration tests being very long (several tens of minutes) and the fast cameras being able to record only a few seconds, three recordings were carried out for each axis and each clean mode at the beginning, middle and end of vibration respectively.
+The vibration tests were very long (several tens of minutes), and the fast cameras were able to record only a few seconds.
+Three recordings were carried out for each axis and each clean mode at the beginning, middle, and end of vibration, respectively.

 Moreover, by displaying the measurements directly on the EF model, it is possible to retrieve the value of the displacements at a given node for all images.
 Thus, it is possible to retrieve the maximum value of the arrow at the position predicted by the simulation and check whether the simulation predicted the right value and position.

-The results in displacements measured and simulated at the point of interest (see Fig. 2) are gathered in tables 1 and 2, for axes 1 and 2 respectively.
-It can be seen that at the time of the first image taking (i.e. Start), the displacements obtained are close to those obtained by simulation.
+The results in displacements measured and simulated at the point of interest (see Fig. 2) are gathered in tables 1 and 2, for axes 1 and 2, respectively.
+At the time of the first image taking (i.e., Start), the displacements obtained are close to those obtained by simulation.
 The frequency and amplitude show a decrease during the test (image taking “in the middle”) followed by an increase in amplitude at the end of the vibration cycle, which is found for both axes.

 |Axis 1 (mm) for f1||Attendu : 4,24 mm (for f1)|